lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 02:41 PM)_

 > ...
 But the archidemons had a myth of a supremely unlucky being that turned into a crow.
-I wasn’t going to take chances.
+I wasn't going to take chances.

 _Iris folds her arms._